TEXT WISH TO 70111 TO DONATE £3 A MONTH

-In the last year, Sam has also become a member of our children and young people’s board: STARboard.
-In doing so, Sam and his fellow members continue to shape Make-A-Wish UK and help us become the best we can be.
+Sam also became a member of the first cohort of our children and young people’s board: STARboard.
+In doing so, Sam and his fellow members helped to shape Make-A-Wish UK to become the best we can be.
 This involves improving the wish journey for other children who are waiting for their wish and looking at the best ways to gain support to help grant more wishes.

 "It’s been amazing.
 I have really loved meeting everyone and making a difference.
 I wake up excited for our meetings.
 I love working on the projects and contributing, as well as listening to other people.
 We have a super group: all ages, different locations, different wishes, different conditions, different looks and different views – all of which are so important."